ShiinaHiiragi/agent/README.md

     ```shell
     # in NLUI/
-    python http.py
+    python backend.py
     ```

     > ATTENTION: This is an early access version.
 Python's automatic start will be implemented in later versions.

-3. For development, execute `npm start` and wait for electron to start.
+3. For development, execute `npm start` and wait for react webpage and electron to start.

     For users, execute `npm run pack` and wait for build version.